Glagan/MyMangaDex/README.md

 * The list of options used to customize colors and other parameters

 You can disable the option to save all opened chapters, and all of the data can be easily exported using the **Export (MMD)** in the options.

+> Your password is not stored if you use the Online Save feature

 ## Debug installation